 Hiking the W Trek

 This trek is called the W circuit because the trail literally looks like a “W”.
-This 50 mile hike takes about 4 or 5 days depending on where you plan to stop each day.
+This 50-mile hike takes about 4 or 5 days depending on where you plan to stop each day.
 While I got over 40,000 steps on my Fitbit some days, the hiking wasn’t too strenuous.
 There are some ups and downs, but the low elevation makes the W trek very much doable.
 I’m providing the estimated hiking times from Fantastico Sur below.
-I don’t remember our exact timing each day but we were always at least 30 minutes faster than the minimum suggest time.
+I don’t remember our exact timing each day but we were always at least 30 minutes faster than the minimum suggested time.
 Here’s what we experienced on the W Trek in Torres del Paine.

 Entering the Park

 We got to the bus station in Puerto Natales at 7:15am to catch our bus to Torres del Paine.
 Fantastico Sur provides the bus ticket but you’ll have to go to the ticket booth for your seat assignments.

 The bus ride to the park entrance at Laguna Amarga took about two hours.
 We waited for about 45 minutes to pay our entrance fee (21,000 Chilean Pesos).
 The park accepts cash or credit card but the cash only line was quicker.